-So, what is a headhunter and what do they do?
+So, what is a headhunter, and what do they do?

-Well, the common definition is that a headhunter is an individual who operates as an independent contractor and who is hired by a company to find a suitable candidate to fill a particular position within that company.
+Well, the common definition is that a headhunter is an individual who operates as an independent contractor and who is hired by a company to find a suitable candidate to fill a particular job within that company.

 As opposed to other members of the employment world, a headhunter takes an active role in their search for candidates.

-What that means is that instead of waiting for job seekers and other potential candidates to approach them, headhunters use networking resources like LinkedIn and job fairs to go out and contact potential candidates for the positions they are representing.
+What that means is that instead of waiting for job seekers and other potential candidates to approach them, headhunters use networking resources like LinkedIn and job fairs to go out and contact potential candidates for the jobs they are representing.

 Traditionally, a headhunter is only involved in the initial phase of the hiring process.